A complex industrial tool that feelsas easy as a consumer app.

 By working closely with the Honeywell engineers in an Agile framework, we were able to respond to challenges and changes as they arose, while always moving closer towards the features that users needed and wanted.

-What it means to be best-in-class
+What it means to be for the Honeywell SmartLine tool to be best-in-class

 Responsive and seamless